DataBeaver/trimps-tools/README.md

   control how much processing power the program consumes.
 Only available in 128-bit builds.

+--boredom
+  Set the maximum amount of cycles to spend on a spire@home work item without finding improvements.
+After the set amount has passed, a new work item is requested.

 More advanced options can be used to tweak the performance of the program or the genetic algorithm: